-By contrast, newspapers from January 16 gave scant coverage to what the pope said on January 15 about the Paris murders.
+By contrast, today's newspapers give scant coverage to what the pope said yesterday about the Paris murders.
 The pope said, "In freedom of expression there are limits."
 He condemned the Paris murders, but he also condemned the needless provocations.
 "You cannot provoke.
 You cannot insult the faith of others."
 As an example, he said that if his friend, Dr. Alberto Gasparri, were "to use a curse word against my mother, he can expect a punch.
 It's normal."

-The disparity in news coverage can be explained on ideological grounds: the media liked what the pope said on the plane to Rome two years ago but they did not like what he said on January 15 aboard the plane to the Philippines.
+The disparity in news coverage can be explained on ideological grounds: the media liked what the pope said on the plane to Rome two years ago but they did not like what he said yesterday aboard the plane to the Philippines.
 The reaction of pundits to his "punch" quip is not ideological: it offended many conservatives as well as liberals.

 What explains the pundits' reaction?
 Humorlessness.
 A video of the pope's remarks shows him standing up, microphone in hand, with Dr. Gasparri standing to his right.
-The pope was clearly jesting-he feigned a punch at him as he made his quip.
+The pope is clearly jesting-he feigns a punch at him as he makes his quip.
 Gasparri was cracking up, as were others.
 But to the humorless, he committed a grave sin.
 They need to get a life.
 Too many conservatives are just as stiff as liberals these days.